 - How does consumption of sugar-sweetened beverages in adolescents with overweight or obesity change after completing a 4-week health professional-led educational intervention?

 - What are enablers and barriers for parents in completing an online prevention program for childhood obesity?

 Build your team

 Every team needs an experienced leader, especially a research team.
-An experienced research leader may hold a Honours or Masters degree, or a PhD, hold a Research Fellow or Officer position, be affiliated with a University and/or be an expert in research processes, such as ethics and governance.
+An experienced research leader may hold a Honours or Masters degree, or a PhD, hold a Research Fellow or Officer position, be affiliated with universities/academia and/or be an expert in research processes, such as ethics and governance.
 A strong research leader can help to guide you through the major and minor details of research, right from developing your research question and applying for ethical approval, to writing a journal article and translating your findings into practice.

 It’s important to first identify what your research needs are and who is best placed to support these.
 Research needs may relate to: